MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-slackediscovery-data.md

 3. The Slack eDiscovery connector that you create in the Microsoft 365 compliance center, connects to the Globanet Merge1 site every day and transfers the chat messages to a secure Azure Storage location in the Microsoft cloud.

-4. The connector imports the converted chat message items to the mailboxes of specific users using the value of the *Email* property of the automatic user mapping as described in Step 3.
+4. The connector imports the converted chat message items to the mailboxes of specific users using the value of the *Email* property and automatic user mapping, as described in Step 3.
 A new subfolder in the Inbox folder named **Slack eDiscovery** is created in the user mailboxes, and the chat message items will be imported to that folder.
 The connector does this by using the value of the *Email* property.
 Every chat message contains this property, which is populated with the email address of every participant of the chat message.

 ## Before you begin